thecml/kubernetes-on-arm/README.md

 ## Future work

  - Compile [RancherOS](https://github.com/rancher/os) to ARM
- - Add support for Banana Pro (and Cubieboard ?)
+ - Add support for Banana Pro
  - Add support for Kubernetes Web UI
  - Add support for [HypriotOS](http://blog.hypriot.com)?
  - More security with (self-signed or real) certificates and service accounts